 The State Plan must include Include 1.
 The Wagner-Peyser Act Employment Service is co-located with one-stop centers or a plan and timeline has been developed to comply with this requirement within a reasonable amount of time (sec 121(e)(3)); Yes 2.
 If the State has significant MSFW one-stop centers, the State agency is complying with the requirements under 20 CFR 653.111, State Workforce Agency staffing requirements; Yes 3.
-If a State Workforce Development Board, department, or agency administers State laws for vocational rehabilitation of persons with disabilities, that board, department, or agency cooperates with the agency that administers Wagner-Peyser Act services, Adult and Dislocated Worker programs and Youth Programs under Title I; and Yes

-4. SWA officials:

-- 1) Initiate the discontinuation of services. - 2) Make the determination that services need to be discontinued. - 3) Make the determination to reinstate services after the services have been discontinued. - 4) Approve corrective action plans. - 5) Approve the removal of an employer's clearance orders from interstate or intrastate clearance if the employer was granted conditional access to ARS and did not come into compliance within 5 calendar days. - 6) Enter into agreements with State and Federal enforcement agencies for enforcementagency staff to conduct field checks on the SWAs' behalf (if the SWA so chooses); and - 7) Decide whether to consent to the withdrawal of complaints if a party who requested a hearing wish to withdraw its request for hearing in writing before the hearing.
+If a State Workforce Development Board, department, or agency administers State laws for vocational rehabilitation of persons with disabilities, that board, department, or agency cooperates with the agency that administers Wagner-Peyser Act services, Adult and Dislocated Worker programs and Youth Programs under Title I; and Yes 4.
+SWA officials: Initiate the discontinuation of services.
+Make the determination that services and the determination to reinstate Make the determination to reinstate 3) Make the determination to reinstate services after the services have been discontinued.
+Approve corrective action plans.
+Approve the removal of an employer's clearance orders from interstate or intrastate clearance if the employer was granted conditional access to ARS and did not come into compliance within 5 calendar days.
+Enter into agreements with State and Federal enforcement agencies for enforcement- agency staff to conduct field checks on the SWAs' behalf (if the SWA so chooses); and Decide whether to consent to the withdrawal of complaints if a party who requested a hearing wish to withdraw its request for hearing in writing before the hearing.
+Yes